Ganga Expressway

-Ganga Expressway is an under-construction, 999 km long, 6-lane (expandable to 8 lanes), greenfield expressway along the Ganges River connecting eastern and western boundaries of Uttar Pradesh state in India.
-It constitutes two phases, almost-completed Phase-1 Meerut-Prayagraj 594 km long, and under-construction Phase-2 (455 km extension entailing Spur-1 Upper Ganges Canal Expressway 110 km from Bulandshahr-Meerut to Haridwar route in the west and Spur-2 314 km Prayagraj-Ballia Expressway route in the east.
+Ganga Expressway or National Expressway X (NE X) is a partially opened 594 km long, 6-lane (expandable to 8 lanes), greenfield National Expressway along the Ganga River connecting eastern and western boundaries of Uttar Pradesh state in India.
+It constitutes two phases, the completed Phase-1 Meerut-Prayagraj 594 km long, and under-construction Phase-2 (455 km extension entailing Spur-1 Upper Ganges Canal Expressway 110 km from Bulandshahr-Meerut to Haridwar route in the west and Spur-2 314 km Prayagraj-Ballia Expressway route in the east.

 History

 2007: Conception

 In 2007, Ganga Expressway was initially proposed by Uttar Pradesh Chief Minister (CM), Mayawati as Greater Noida–Ballia Expressway, but remained stalled.

 2019: Project revival

 In 2019 the project was revived by the Chief Minister Yogi Adityanath, who allocated the first installation of budget of ₹2,000 crores for the construction of Phase-1 in 2020.
 Uttar Pradesh Expressways Industrial Development Authority (UPEIDA) is the government agency responsible for the project.